 Research metrics are quantitative tools used to help assess the quality and impact of research outputs.
 Metrics are available for use at the journal, article, and even researcher level.
 However, any one metric only tells a part of the story and each metric also has its limitations.
 Therefore, a single metric should never be considered in isolation.

 For a long time, the only tool for assessing journal performance was the Impact Factor – more on that in a moment.
-Now there are a range of different research metrics available.
-This “basket of metrics” is growing every day, from the traditional Impact Factor to Altmetrics, h-index, and beyond.
+Now there are a range of different research metrics available, from the Impact Factor to altmetrics, h-index, and more.